thewca/tnoodle/winstone/src_tnoodle_resources/webapps/ROOT/readme-scramble.md

 ## Details

 TNoodle implements the highest-quality scramble generation available at this time.
-Except for 5x5x5-7x7x7 and Megaminx, every puzzle is scrambler by generating a random permutation/state using Java's SecureRandom class and computing a scrambling algorithm for it.
+Except for 5x5x5-7x7x7 and Megaminx, every puzzle is scrambled by generating a random permutation/state using Java's SecureRandom class and computing a scrambling algorithm for it.

 ### Random-State Scrambles